hartwigmedical/hmftools/knowledgebase-importer/README.md

    - COSMIC for fusions (details to come...)
    - CGI for actionability and hotspots/fusions (https://www.cancergenomeinterpreter.org, and  https://doi.org/10.1101/140475)
    - OncoKB for actionability and hotspots/fusions (http://oncokb.org)
-   - CiViC for actionability and hotspots/fusions (https://civicdb.org, https://www.ncbi.nlm.nih.gov/pubmed/28138153)
+   - CiViC for actionability and hotspots/fusions (https://civicdb.org, and https://www.ncbi.nlm.nih.gov/pubmed/28138153)
    - iClusion for (Dutch) clinical trials (https://iclusion.org)

  More specifically, the following files are required: